muntasir-hossain314159/Database-and-MySQL-Projects/README.md

 # Database-and-MySQL-Projects
-Developed a database for a business Connecticut Blood Bank, built Entity Relationship (ER) diagrams, and wrote queries in MySQL
+Developed a database for an organization Connecticut Blood Bank, built Entity Relationship (ER) diagrams, and wrote queries in MySQL